🧭

 Select UTXO without NFT and change tx-in and don't forget to remove<>

-cardano-cli transaction build \
+cardano-cli conway transaction build \

 --mainnet \